-If you ask fifty chief executives “What makes a great CFO?” you will probably find that most CEOs and board members agree on many if not most of the key attributes of great CFOs.
-Executives agree that a great CFO isn’t a bean counter.
-The term is a pejorative and we don’t mean any disrespect to those who count the beans because it is vitally important.
+If you ask fifty CEOs “What makes a great CFO?” you will probably find that most CEOs agree on many if not most of the key attributes of great CFOs.
+They certainly agree that a great CFO isn’t a bean counter.
+We don’t mean any disrespect to those who are charged with “counting the beans” because it is vitally important.
 But we do agree that great CFOs—even mediocre CFOs—don’t count beans.

 - strategic and visionary

 - impacts top- and bottom-line growth

 - leads and motivates